moj-analytical-services/intro-to-python/README.md

 If you have any comments or something you'd like to add/edit, feel free to [raise an issue](https://github.com/moj-analytical-services/intro-to-python/issues) or submit your own Pull Request!

+Once you have completed this, or if you are already familiry with juptyerlab and python, you might find [our course on iterables](https://github.com/moj-analytical-services/python-training-iterables) useful.

 ## Prerequisites

 This is intended for people who have never (or very rarely) used jupyterlab on the Analytical Platform (AP), or python, before.